carbon-language/carbon-lang/docs/design/unions.md

-of contract to apply `create` to a member of a union that already has a live member, or apply `destroy` to a member that is not live. `destroy` can be thought of as a unary operator, but a `create` statement has the syntax and semantics of a variable declaration, with `create` taking the place of `var`, and the field expression taking the place of the variable name. `destroy` permanently invalidates any pointers to the destroyed object; they do not become valid again if that member is re-created.
+of contract to apply `create` to a member of a union that already has a live member, or apply `destroy` to a member that is not live. `destroy` can be thought of as a unary operator, but a `create` statement has the syntax and semantics of a variable declaration, with `create` taking the place of `var` and the field type, and the field expression taking the place of the variable name.
+`destroy` permanently invalidates any pointers to the destroyed object; they do not become valid again if that member is re-created.

 > **FIXME**: Does the `create` syntax make it sufficiently clear that the `=`
 > represents initialization, not assignment?
+Is it OK that the `create` syntax
+> omits the type?
 Can we do better?

 > **TODO:** The spelling of `create` and `destroy` are chosen for consistency
 > with `operator create` and `operator destroy`, which are how constructor and